 S.M.: Yes.
 One day I’m going to paint you a spider monkey.
 So you get to know it better.

 A.S.: Why don’t you paint it now?
 (Shakira laughs).
 Let’s go to my studio.

 A.S.: Let’s go.

-A.S.: (Sanz is looking on Shakira’s legs).
-Are these the nails that I painted for you?
+A.S.: (Alejandro is looking on Shakira’s legs) Are these the nails that I painted for you?

 A.S.: You painted them yourself later then?

 S.M.: Yes, I had to do it, after the disaster you left behind.

 S.M.: That would be a good song title.